 Many of us have heard the saying, “It’s not what you know, but who you know.”
 This tends to ring true in almost everyone’s professional career.
-Whether it’s getting a new job or promotion, landing a new client, finding a partner, recruiting top talent or being covered by the press.
-It seems that career growth always comes down to who you know.
-That’s why some of the most successful people meticulously manage their network and leverage connections to get ahead.
-It’s the same reason why we spend our time at networking events, trade shows, and having coffees with folks we just met.
-If you believe in this concept then you must also be active on Twitter.
-This post will explain why and will give examples from real professionals who are using Twitter to get ahead in their careers.
+Whether it’s getting a new job or promotion, landing a new client, finding a partner, recruiting top talent, or being covered by the press, career growth always comes down to who you know.
+That’s why some of the most successful people meticulously manage their networks and leverage connections to get ahead.
+It’s the same reason we spend our time at networking events, trade shows and having coffee with folks we just met.
+If you believe in this concept, you must also be active on Twitter.
+This post will explain why and give examples of real professionals using Twitter to get ahead in their careers.

 Why Every Professional Should Have a Twitter Account

 The open nature of Twitter is its greatest unique quality.
 While you can have conversations with your friends or connections on Facebook and LinkedIn, not everyone is privy to those conversations.
 Due to the transparent and public nature of Twitter, the reach of the conversation is much greater.
 Because users can see what others are talking about, the ability to jump into a relevant and engaging conversation is acceptable and expected.
 That feature is still distinctive to Twitter.